anupam-io/IITGN-Grad-Planner/README.md

-# Glanner: A graduation planner: build in Hackrush-2021
+# Planner `(build in Hackrush-2021)`

+### A web portal that provides an efficient and intuitive way to track graduation requirements and grades.

 ## Components of the project
  - `MongoDB` online database